JaqiKal/wellness-therapy/README.md

 * There are also two additional subpages:
   * GDPR
   * A thank you page for when a user has submitted a form.
-  * A 404 page for when user land on a non-existent peage.
+  * A 404 page for when user land on a non-existent page.

 ### General features on each page